Kerstin Kuhndt at the Meeting, Events and Conference Services in Vancouver, Canada

 As life expanses are high and internships abroad are often unpaid, it’s good to know that you can apply for scholarships because money issues shouldn’t be the reason for missing out on such a great experience.
 I applied for the “Inwent Teilstipendium” (inwent Weltweit lernen) and was lucky to be picked as one of the awardees.
 I am sure, Sprachen/Internationales is happy to give you some up-to-date information on scholarship possibilities.

-If you do have any questions to my time in Vancouver, please do not hesitate to contact me at kkuhndt(at)rheinahrcampus.de
+If you do have any questions to my time in Vancouver, please do not hesitate to contact me by reaching out to Barbara Neukirchen.

 All the best,